Ambai Archipelago: Biodiversity

 Generally, the Ambai Islands region has its own characteristics and includes part of the biodiversity on the Yapen islands, including forests and hills, as well as trees species such as boat trees (pohon kayu perahu), trees to make traditional wooden drums and traditional guitars including ukulele and string bass, ironwood, bitangur, palm, katapang, coconut trees.

 Some of the bird species in the islands include the bird of paradise, parrots, kakatua raja, kakatua, taun-taun, eagle, wood pigeon, cassowary, forest chicken and others.
 Some of the other fauna found includes wild pig, kuskus, snake, lizard, butterfly and others.
 The life within coral reefs has hundreds of species of fish and other marine life local to the islands.

 People

 The Ambai people, when overseas and remembering their ancestral homeland, often call it "munu fai" — in Bahasa it is kampung leluhur/kampung halaman.
 The Ambai are a sub-tribe of Melanesia.
 'Nu Ambai' or 'Village Ambai'.

-The island's' name, when translated literally from their language, means "Moon".
+The island's name, when translated literally from their language, means "Moon".
 This is due to the similarity of the word "moon" in the Ambai language, which is embai.
 So embai became "Ambai".
 And thus, "Ambai" is the more familiar word used by their ancient ancestors and until now.
 Ambai peoples with speech intonation of their native language is very dynamic; it is dynamic in social interaction with others.
-The number of speakers is estimated to be 10,000 mostly in the core peoples of Ambai Islands as well as the southern and eastern part of Yapen Islands.
+The number of speakers is estimated to be 10,000 mostly in the core peoples of the Ambai Islands as well as the southern and eastern part of the Yapen Islands.